Kad3n13/C458/README2.md

 | Ping replaces sodas with seltzer, stir-fries instead of deep frying, and brown rice over white rice. | **Shift to healthier food and beverage choices** | Correct!
 Ping is making healthier choices like oils over saturated fats, whole grains, and water instead of soda. |
 | Helga teaches her students about Dietary Guidelines and healthy choices. | **Support healthy eating patterns in all situations** | Correct!
 Helga is promoting healthy eating patterns through education and guidance. |

+<h1>Best Beverage Choices</h1>

+<p>When you think about your overall food intake, it is easy to forget that the beverages you drink are part of your diet.
+In fact, they account for almost 20% of total calorie intake.
+When it comes to beverages, the largest source of calories is sweetened beverages, accounting for 35% of calories.
+For these reasons and others, the recent Dietary Guidelines included beverages as part of the eating pattern.</p>

+<p>Beverages vary in their nutrient and calorie content.
+Some, like water, do not contain any calories.
+Others, like soft drinks, contain calories but little nutritional value.
+Finally, drinks like milk and fruit and vegetable juices contain important nutrients such as calcium, potassium, and vitamin D in addition to calories.</p>

+<p>Beverages make a substantial contribution to total water needs and to nutrient and calorie intakes in most typical eating patterns.
+In fact, other major sources of calories from beverages are milk and milk drinks, alcoholic beverages, fruit and vegetable juices, and coffee and tea. </p>

+<h1>What Should You Drink?</h1>

+<p>Beverages that are calorie-free (especially water) or that contribute beneficial nutrients, such as fat-free and low-fat milk and 100% juice, should be the primary beverages consumed.
+Milk and 100% fruit juice should be consumed within recommended food group amounts and calorie limits.
+Coffee, tea, and flavored waters also can be selected if no sugar is added.</p>

+<h1>What Should You Avoid or Limit</h1>

+<p>Sugar-sweetened beverages, such as soft drinks, sports drinks, and fruit drinks that are less than 100% juice can contribute excess calories while providing few or no key nutrients.
+If they are consumed, amounts should be within overall calorie limits and limits for calories from added sugars.
+Coffee, tea, and flavored waters also can be selected, but calories from cream and added sugars should be accounted for in the eating plan.</p>

+> Beverage Choices

+> TIP:
+> <p>Beverages that are calorie-free—especially water—or nutrient-dense beverages, such as fat-free and low-fat milk and 100% juice, should be the primary beverages consumed.
+Limit sugar-sweetened beverages such as soft drinks, sports drinks, and fruit drinks that are less than 100% juice.</p>